andre-maree/Microflow/README.md

 > Microflow is a dynamic and flexible micro-service orchestrator with webhook functionality.

 Other functionality include:
-- Protect resources from overloading by grouping steps with a ScaleGroupId and a maximum concurrent instance count per scale group.
+- Protect resources from overloading by grouping steps with a ScaleGroupId and setting a maximum concurrent instance count per scale group.
 - Start, pause and stop the running of a specicfic workflow.
 - Workflows can be chained together by calling other workflows.
 A global guid can be set to tie all these workflows together, and then also be used to start, stop and pause by the global guid.
 - All request and response data is logged to Azure blobs.